ababaian/serratus/src/summarizer/README.md

     3. OutputSAMFileName     Output filename, usually /dev/stdout or - for none.
 Input is echo'd to this file.

 ### Optional positional argument:
-    4. TipletFileName     Output filename to store tsv file with (Label, Start, Length) for each alignment.
+    4. TinyhitFileName     Output filename to store tinyhits.

 ### Dependecies
     Modules: None (stand-alone python3).